 Stepping into your raised bed garden is a bad idea for several reasons.
 For one, you risk stepping on and crushing your plants.
 For another, it makes it more likely that you will compact the soil.

 So a width of no more than four feet is recommended.
-If you plan on installing the raised bed against a fence or wall, even narrower will be best since you will only be able to access your garden from one side.
+If you plan on installing the raised bed against a fence or wall, even narrower will be best since you can only access your garden from one side.

 Best Height for Raised Beds

 Next, the height and depth of your raised bed garden.
-Again, you don’t want to make it too tall since this will be more space that you have to fill with soil (which can be expensive).
+Again, you don’t want to make it too tall since there will be more space to fill with soil (which can be expensive).

-However, you also need to make sure it’s tall enough for your plants to get their roots fully into the ground.
+However, you also need to ensure it’s tall enough for your plants to get their roots into the ground fully.

 Most lumber comes in a standard size of six inches tall.
 It’s also possible to stack the boards for a more elevated bed.

 You can go even taller than two boards stacked on top of each other, but the additional soil will add weight and pressure to the sides of the bed, so you’ll want to cross brace a raised bed over 12 inches high to make sure it doesn’t collapse.

 The best place for a raised bed will be in a location that receives lots of suns.